Healthy Living: Why Sleep Matters And 5 Ways Steam May Help

 Which brings us to…

-5) Reduced Inflammation
+5) POSSIBLE Reduction in Inflammation

 Pain and inflammation can plague you any time of the day, but it’s worse when you’re trying to eliminate distractions as you try to fall asleep.
-Inflammation is also a root cause of a number of chronic health conditions, so overall wellness depends on lessening inflammation whenever possible.
+Inflammation is also a root cause of a number of conditions, so overall wellness depends on lessening inflammation whenever possible.

 All in all, spending time in a steam room just feels damn good.
 It revives you even as it contributes to your overall physical and psychological wellness in more complex ways.
 The healthier your overall wellness profile, the better you’ll sleep.